ricci1710/advent2code2023/src/test/kotlin/day04/Day04_EN.md

 "Oh!
 Hello!"
 The Elf excitedly runs over to you.
 "How may I be of service?"
 You ask about water sources.

 "I'm not sure; I just operate the gondola lift.
-That does sound like something we'd have, though - this is Island Island, after all!
+That does sound like something we'd have, though - this is Island, after all!
 I bet the gardener would know.
-He's on a different island, though - er, the small kind surrounded by water, not the floating kind.
+He's on a different island, though - her, the small kind surrounded by water, not the floating kind.
 We really need to come up with a better naming scheme.
-Tell you what: if you can help me with something quick, I'll let you borrow my boat and you can go visit the gardener.
+Tell you what: if you can help me with something quick, I'll let you borrow my boat, and you can go visit the gardener.
 I got all these scratchcards as a gift, but I can't figure out what I've won."

 The Elf leads you over to the pile of colorful cards.
 There, you discover dozens of scratchcards, all with their opaque covering already scratched off.
 Picking one up, it looks like each card has two lists of numbers separated by a vertical bar (|): a list of winning numbers and then a list of numbers you have.
 You organize the information into a table (your puzzle input).

-As far as the Elf has been able to figure out, you have to figure out which of the numbers you have appear in the list of winning numbers.
+As far as the Elf has been able to figure out, you have to figure out which of the numbers you have appeared in the list of winning numbers.
 The first match makes the card worth one point and each match after the first doubles the point value of that card.

 ```